-Submit copy of Form DD-214 (Discharge of U.S. Armed Forces) with your return.
-Once Form DD-214 is submitted for the first time, you do not have to submit it again.
+Keep for your records copy of Form DD-214 (Discharge of U.S. Armed Forces).

 Line 7F - Automobile loan interest

 Enter the interest paid or accrued on a loan for the acquisition of an automobile which is guaranteed by it.
 The deduction will not exceed \$1,200 and it shall be allowed for only one vehicle.